 All about the different types of grasses of Southern Africa

-Part of field guiding is uncovering the spectacular in something seemingly mundane – like talking up grasses for example.
+Part of field guiding is uncovering the spectacular in something seemingly mundane – like talking about the different types of grasses of Southern Africa – for example.
 But you may be surprised by just how interesting the different types of grasses can be, and how important they are to our ecosystems.

 While the rustling sound they make can set the scene for some pretty romantic moments, it’s not often that grasses themselves grab our attention.
 But without this type of South African vegetation we wouldn’t see all of the animals and other plants that call this country home.